 Spray a casserole dish with non-stick cooking spray and add a few HMR Lasagnas with some extra spinach or mushrooms.

-Make a big vegetable stir fry then add Savory Chicken or BBQ Chicken Entrees.
+Make a big vegetable stir fry then add Fiesta Chicken or BBQ Chicken Entrees.

 Break out the slow-cooker, add a few Turkey Chili Entrees, some extra beans, peppers and onions and serve some to everyone over baked potatoes.

 Some final food for thought – if you’re the one that cooks for everyone, and if you can’t ask for someone else to help with this while you’re in Phase 1, be pre-emptive to avoid a battle with your willpower.